codefellows-seattle-javascript-401d19/08-09-vanilla-rest-server/lab-seth/README.md

 # Vanilla HTTP REST Server

-This is a simple HTTP server which follows REST constraints nad that allows users to input a url to make a cow say something!
+This is a simple HTTP server which follows REST constraints nad that allows users to input a url find a plane, put a planet or get all the planets!

 ## Motivation